Duty to Disclose in Family Law Matters

 It is important to remember that the duty to disclose is ongoing throughout the dispute.
 Parties are required to provide timely, updated disclosure to the other party if additional information comes to hand or if circumstances change which could affect the proceedings.

 The obligation only ceases when the court makes final orders or when parties reach an agreement.

 How do I provide and receive disclosure?

-The Family Law Rules provide for a number of ways to exchange disclosure and comply with your obligations in family law proceedings.
+The Federal Circuit and Family Court of Australia (Family Law) Rules 2021 provide for a number of ways to exchange disclosure and comply with your obligations in family law proceedings.
 Disclosure can be exchanged by way of: